muvilon/anvilock/README.md

    make
    ```

+3. Modify the config.toml file to use your font

-3. Run the application (ensure the compositor is Wayland-compatible):
+4. Run the application (ensure the compositor is Wayland-compatible):

    ```bash
    ./anvilock
    ```

 **Caveats for Make:**

 - Ensure that the `Makefile` is configured properly to find all necessary libraries and dependencies.
 - The Make build may not automatically handle out-of-source builds, so you might want to keep your source directory clean.